Anyone who has experienced back pain knows what an inconvenience it can be.

 There is not one single cause of back pain.

-Keep reading to learn more about some common causes of lower back pain.
+Keep reading to learn more about these common causes of lower back pain.

 1. Repetitive Strain Injury